Germoe/hit-predictor/project_report.md

 ![](./notebooks/assets/feature_correlation.png)

-I've found strong correlation (~0.8) between `energy` and `acousticness` and `energy` and `loudness`.
+I've found strong correlation (~0.8) between `energy` and `acousticness` as well as `energy` and `loudness`.
 Somewhat present correlations (~0.6) were also visible between `acousticness` and `loudness` as well as `valence` and `danceability`.
 All four correlations were statistically significant for p<0.001 but as the correlations were only moderately strong for some features and removing them might've removed some actual information about a song's content, I decided to use dimension reduction through PCA instead.

 #### Conclusion